Singer & Sons

-Singer & Sons is an American sitcom starring Harold Gould and Esther Rolle that was originally broadcast on NBC as a summer replacement series from June 9 to June 27, 1990.
+Singer & Sons is an American sitcom starring Harold Gould and Esther Rolle that was produced by Michael Jacobs Productions and Touchstone Television that was originally broadcast on NBC as a summer replacement series from June 9 to June 27, 1990.

 Synopsis

 Nathan Singer is a Jewish widower who becomes the third generation to run a family-owned New York City delicatessen called "Singer & Sons."
 Singer is the first not to have sons inherit it until Sarah, his housekeeper and longtime friend, suggests that he recruit her two sons.
 Begrudgingly, Nathan hires her sons – Mitchell and Reggie – two brothers with opposite personalities who help bring new life to the business.